-Net cash flows from financing activities totaled negative ¥87.1 billion.
+Net cash flows from financing activities totaled negative ¥141.6 billion.
 The Company emphasizes steady and continuous dividends and flexibly repurchases and retires treasury shares to improve capital efficiency from the perspective of EVA.
-During fiscal 2020, this primarily consisted of ¥66.2 billion for dividends paid to owners of the parent and non-controlling interests and ¥20.9 billion in repayments of lease liabilities.
-To maintain an appropriate cost of capital ratio and to reinforce its financial base for growth investments, the Company issues and redeems corporate bonds, which consisted of ¥24.9 billion in proceeds from issuance of bonds and ¥24.9 billion in redemption of bonds.
+During fiscal 2021, this primarily consisted of ¥68.7 billion for dividends paid to owners of the parent and non-controlling interests, purchase of treasury shares totaling ¥50.0 billion pursuant to a resolution of the Board of Directors at a meeting held on February 3, 2021, and ¥21.3 billion in repayments of lease liabilities.
+The Company repaid ¥10.0 billion in borrowings in March 2021 and borrowed the same amount to maintain an appropriate cost of capital ratio and to reinforce its financial base for growth investments.
+The Company also repaid ¥20.0 billion in borrowings in September and borrowed the same amount for the same purposes using positive impact finance that features the disclosure of information on the degree of contribution to achieving the SDGs and other benchmarks as an evaluation index.

-Basic Policies regarding Distribution of Profits and Dividends for the Fiscal Years Ended December 31, 2020 and Ending December 31, 2021
+Basic Policies regarding Distribution of Profits and Dividends for the Fiscal Years Ended December 31, 2021 and Ending December 31, 2022

-The Kao Group uses economic value added (EVA) as its principal management metric and clearly sets the uses of its steadily generated cash flow as shown below from that viewpoint.
-Shareholder returns are one such use, and they are implemented after considering future demand for funds and the situation in financial markets.
+The Kao Group uses economic value added (EVA) as its principal management metric and clearly sets the uses of its steadily generated cash flow as shown below from that